 SMART on FHIR has an important role in securing a ‘FHIR ecosystem’ and supporting safe access to data which enables the open healthcare ecosystem.
 What else is required?

-FHIR is the next generation HL7® standard for healthcare data integration.
-It focuses on decreasing interoperability costs and unlocking technical innovation in healthcare, and it does this by supporting an ecosystem of information providers and consumers via open APIs.
-But with any API, and particularly one that exposes personal health information (PHI), security issues need consideration.
+FHIR®, or Fast Healthcare Interoperability Resources, is the next generation HL7® standard for healthcare data integration.
+It focuses on decreasing interoperability costs, and unlocking technical innovation in healthcare.
+FHIR does this by supporting an ecosystem of information providers and consumers via open APIs.
+But with any API and particularly one that exposes Personal Health Information (PHI), security issues need consideration.

-In a recent whitepaper, we discussed the role of SMART on FHIR in establishing a layer of security around FHIR applications and identifying users and applications with sources of information.
-SMART describes how to use OAuth2 in a healthcare setting and a number of server "roles" that are needed.
+In a recent whitepaper, we discussed the role of SMART on FHIR in establishing a layer or security around FHIR applications, and identifying users and applications to sources of information.
+SMART (standing for Substitutable Medical Applications and Reusable Technologies) describes how to use OAuth2 in a healthcare setting, and describes a number of server ‘roles’ that are needed.

-But security is only part of the story—there are other server roles that can play an important part in a FHIR-based ecosystem, and this post describes some of them.
-The following diagram illustrates:
+But security is only part of the story, there are other server roles that can play an important part of a FHIR based ecosystem, and this post describes some of them.
+Here’s a diagram that shows this: